All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 class << self

-When you write class << self, you actually open the singleton class of the current object.
-This is a convenient syntax for defining methods within it.
+When you write class << self, you are actually opening the singleton class of the current object.
+This is a convenient syntax for defining methods inside it.

-Example 1: In a conventional object
+Example 1: in a regular object

 user = "John"